katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 > &emsp;
 > 38

-Low lets find SNPs that are statistically associated with wingspan.
-To do this we have to go back to the metadata and compute the average wingspan of each of out populations and place them in a file.
+Now let's find SNPs that are statistically associated with wingspan.
+To do this, we have to go back to the metadata and compute the average wingspan of each of our populations and place them in a file.

 ```
-module load R/4.1.0-gimkl-2020a
 R
-setwd("/nesi/nobackup/uoa02613/kstuart_projects/outlier_analysis/analysis/baypass")
+setwd("/home/ubuntu/outlier_analysis/analysis/baypass")
-metadata <- read.table("/nesi/nobackup/uoa02613/kstuart_projects/outlier_analysis/data/starling_3populations_metadata.txt", sep="\t", header=FALSE)
+metadata <- read.table("/home/ubuntu/outlier_analysis/data/starling_3populations_metadata.txt", sep="\t", header=FALSE)
 str(metadata)
 pop_metadata <- aggregate(V3 ~ V2, data = metadata, mean)

+# Check mean wingspan
+pop_metadata[, 2]
 write(pop_metadata[,2], "pop_mean_wingspan.txt")

 q()